 Before joining NAHRO, Ms. Todman served as the Executive Director at the District of Columbia Housing Authority (DCHA) from 2009-2017.
-At DCHA, Ms. Todman created a national award-winning model to house homeless veterans, increased homeownership opportunities by 50 percent, increased the number of affordable units available for low-income families, and oversaw 12 concurrent large redevelopment efforts.
+At DCHA, Ms. Todman created a national award-winning model to house homeless veterans, increased homeownership opportunities for families served by DCHA by 50 percent, increased the number of affordable units across the city available for low-income families, and oversaw 12 concurrent large redevelopment efforts.
 She prioritized youth empowerment programs, workforce development, and commissioned the first citywide needs assessment of public housing residents.
-Prior to her tenure at DCHA, Ms. Todman served as a policy aide in the Office of the Secretary at HUD and also managed HUD’s $500 million grant competition that focused on the redevelopment of aged public housing communities.
-She has also served as a legislative director in the U.S. House of Representatives where she worked on education, labor, and transportation issues.
+Ms. Todman has also served as a policy aide to then-Secretary of HUD Andrew Cuomo and managed HUD’s $500 million grant competition that focused on the redevelopment of distressed public housing sites.
+She has also served as a legislative director in the U.S. House of Representatives where she worked on education, labor, housing, and transportation issues.